-The new strategy of operational forecasting centres is to move towards more integrated operational modelling and forecasting approaches, such as land surface-atmosphere coupled systems, and beyond that, Earth System Models.
-These advances are enabled by the continuous growth of computing capabilities, a better understanding of physical processes and their interactions throughout all compartments of the Earth, and the availability and use of more and better observation data (i.e., satellite data).
+The new strategy of operational forecasting centers is to move toward more integrated operational modeling and forecasting approaches, such as land surfaceatmosphere coupled systems, and beyond that, Earth system models.
+These advances are enabled by the continuous growth of computing capabilities, a better understanding of physical processes and their interactions throughout all compartments of the Earth system, and the availability and use of more and better observation data (i.e., satellite data).
 Despite all these advances, most forecasts still reflect substantial uncertainty that grows with time and limits the predictability of observed events beyond a few weeks of lead time.
 The rapid progress has led our systems to be ever more data hungry as increases in model complexity and resolution are sought.
-These computationally expensive developments are not always feasible, hence, model developers must be creative and constantly weigh the costs and benefits of improving one aspect over another, such as increasing the resolution or complexity of the models (Flato 2011).
+These computationally expensive developments are not always feasible; hence, model developers must be creative and constantly weigh the costs and benefits of improving one aspect over another, such as increasing the resolution or complexity of the models (Flato 2011).

-In this context, sensitivity analyses appear more than ever as a natural tool to establish priorities in improving predictions based on Earth System Modelling.
+In this context, sensitivity analyses appear more than ever as a natural tool to establish priorities in improving predictions based on Earth system modeling.
 Such analyses are a powerful and valuable tool to support the examination of uncertainty and predictability across spatial and temporal scales and for various applications.
-They can be used for a large range of activities, including: examining model structure, identifying minimum data standards, establishing priorities for updating forecasting systems, designing field campaigns and providing realistic insights into the potential benefits of efforts to improve a forecasting system to managers with prior knowledge of their costs (Cloke et al. 2008; Lilburne and Tarantola 2009; W16).
+They can be used for a large range of activities, including examining model structure, identifying minimum data standards, establishing priorities for updating forecasting systems, designing field campaigns, and providing realistic insights into the potential benefits of efforts to improve a forecasting system to managers with prior knowledge of their costs (Cloke et al. 2008; Lilburne and Tarantola 2009; W16).

 However, sensitivity analyses must be easily reproducible to be effective in supporting each new model or forecast system update, and the results should easily be applied in order to constitute a "continuous learning process" (Baroni and Tarantola 2014).
-In other words, a sensitivity analysis should be a simple, tractable tool for addressing a multi-faceted challenge.
+In other words, a sensitivity analysis should be a simple, tractable tool for addressing a multifaceted challenge.

-4. Conclusions
+5. Conclusions

 This paper presents two computationally inexpensive alternative methods to the VESPA approach for estimating forecast skill sensitivities and elasticities.
-Of these, the End Point Blending (EPB) method provides a useful substitute to the VESPA approach.
-Despite the existence of some differences between the EPB and the VESPA outcomes, the EPB successfully identifies the dominant predictability source (i.e., the initial hydrological conditions [IHCs] and the seasonal climate forecasts [SCFs]) of seasonal streamflow forecast skill, for a given catchment and forecast initialisation date.
+Of these, the end point blending (EPB) method provides a useful substitute to the VESPA approach.
+Despite the existence of some differences between the EPB and the VESPA outcomes, the EPB successfully identifies the dominant predictability source (i.e., IHCs and SCFs) of seasonal streamflow forecast skill, for a given catchment and forecast initialization date.
 The EPB method can additionally reproduce the VESPA forecast skill elasticities, indicating the degree of influence of changes in IHC and SCF skill on the streamflow forecast skill.
 The paper also draws attention to how the choice of verification score impacts the forecast's sensitivity to improvements made to the predictability sources.
-With a good understanding of the limitations of the methods, such a sensitivity analysis approach can represent a valuable tool to guide future forecasting and modelling developments.
+With a good understanding of the limitations of the methods, such a sensitivity analysis approach can be a valuable tool to guide future forecasting and modeling developments.

 Acknowledgments.
-The authors gratefully acknowledge financial support from the Horizon 2020 IMPREX project (grant agreement 641811) (project IMPREX: www.imprex.eu).
+L. Arnal, A. W. Wood, H. L. Cloke, and F. Pappenberger gratefully acknowledge financial support from the Horizon 2020 IMPREX project (Grant Agreement 641811) (project IMPREX: www. imprex.eu).
 E. Stephens' time was funded by the Leverhulme Early Career Fellowship ECF-2013-492.
-We also acknowledge high-performance computing support from Yellowstone (ark:/85065/d7wd3xhc) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation, and financial support from NCAR's Visiting Scientist Program.
-Lastly, we are thankful for support from the US Bureau of Reclamation under Cooperative Agreement R11AC80816 and from the US Army Corps of Engineers (USACE) Climate Preparedness and Resilience Program.
+We also acknowledge high-performance computing support from Yellowstone (ark:/85065/d7wd3xhc) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation.
+Last, A. W. Wood is thankful for support from the U.S. Bureau of Reclamation under Cooperative Agreement R11AC80816 and from the U.S. Army Corps of Engineers (USACE) Climate Preparedness and Resilience Program (Award Number 1254557).